 “This is a circumstantial evidence case.
 We have talked about all of the pieces right, like a rope that is made up of many different strands,” prosecutor Kristen Rodriguez told jurors.
 “Independently, they may be nimble, but when put together, right, when put together, they form a bond, an unbreakable bond and that is what we have.”

-If Jones is convicted of second-degree murder, he faces 25 years to life in prison.
+If Jones was convicted of second-degree murder, he would have faced 25 years to life in prison.
+It’s unclear whether the state will retry the case.

 Copyright 2026 by WPLG Local10.com - All rights reserved.